itscodenation/int-curriculum-23-24/***intro-to-web-dev/unit-2/README.md

 ## Objectives

 ### Coders will…

-1. Learn about the Unit 2 Project/ Identify key features of a successful website
+1. Learn about the unit project.
+2. Identify key features of a successful website.
-2. Research their chosen project topic./ Choose a wireframe and starter code for their project
+3. Research their chosen project topic.
+4. Choose a wireframe and starter code for their project.
-3. Understand the purpose and structure of HTML/ Create HTML tags on a webpage
+5. Understand the purpose and structure of HTML.
+6. Create HTML tags on a webpage.
-4. Create HTML elements with attributes to add images and links to their webpage
+7. Create HTML elements with attributes to add images and links to their webpage.
-5. Develop their Unit 2 project by adding links and images./ Discuss debugging strategies
+8. Develop their unit project by adding links and images.
+9. Discuss debugging strategies.
-6. Understand the purpose and structure of CSS/Style a webpage using CSS rules
+10. Understand the purpose and structure of CSS.
+11. Style a webpage using CSS rules.
-7. Understand the purpose of documentation./ Learn how to navigate the Code Nation Reference Table and W3Schools
+12. Understand the purpose of and learn how to navigate documentation.
-8. Use class attributes and selectors to style specific elements on a webpage.
+13. Use class attributes and selectors to style specific elements on a webpage.
-9. Review how to HTML and CSS.
+14. Review how to HTML and CSS.
-10. Use the properties of the box model to change how elements are displayed on a webpage./ Use divs to organize elements on a webpage.
+15. Use the properties of the box model to change how elements are displayed on a webpage.
+16. Use divs to organize elements on a webpage.
-11. Use Flexbox to align elements on a webpage.
+17. Use Flexbox to align elements on a webpage.
-12. Incorporate accessibility features into their websites by adjusting color contrast and adding alt tags to images.
+18. Incorporate accessibility features into their websites by adjusting color contrast and adding alt tags to images.
-13. Use their project plans, feedback, and documentation to develop their webpage
+19. Use project plans, feedback, and documentation to develop their webpage.
-14. Prepare a presentation for their webpages
+20. Prepare a presentation for their webpages.
-15. Showcase their webpage to an audience
+21. Showcase their webpage to an audience.
-16. Demonstrate their coding knowledge by completing a coding challenge.
+22. Demonstrate their coding knowledge by completing a coding challenge.

 Additional Resource - [Lesson Recordings](https://drive.google.com/drive/folders/1tZV1qcoUWCdxxYGleYM9yXQKj7CuHOtS?usp=share_link)